Eomys/pyleecan-doc/Tests_Turorials/how.to.use.pytest.md

 # How to write a test with pytest

-The python test package was initially based on unittest, but it have been decided to switch to pytest package for its ease of use.
+The python test package was initially based on unittest, but it has been decided to switch to pytest package for its ease of use.
 Every new test should use pytest.
 To test a code, it is recommended to develop its specific test code for each method and each class.

-## How to install pytest ?
+## How to install pytest?

 To install pytest, one can use the following command:
 ```